lkodinsson/MARS/Basic/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Dexterity 11+ or Max Intelligence 11+, Trained in the Opportunity Strike maneuver

-The first Opportunity Strike you use each round does not cost your reaction, and you may use Opportunity Strike twice each turn instead of only once.
-You may only use Opportunity Strike once per unique target.
+The first Opportunity Strike you use each round does not cost a reaction, and you may use Opportunity Strike twice each turn instead of only once.
+You may only use Opportunity Strike once per unique target each round.

 ## Polyglot